micro-ROS/micro-ROS.github.io/_docs/overview/comparison/index.md

 - Client Libraries: Client libraries allow users to easily get ROS nodes up and running on various systems.
 These clients are ports of the general ANSI C++ rosserial_client library.

-- ROS-side Interfaces: Devices running rosserial code require a node on the host machine to bridge the connection from the serial protocol to the more general ROS network.
-This package aims to accomplish this bridge task.
+- ROS-side Interfaces: These packages provide a node for the host machine to bridge the connection from the rosserial protocol to the more general ROS network.

 - Examples and Use Cases.